fedyszme/Live-Project_BlueRibbonsReview/README.md

 I created a link in the Admin Index View that creates a CSV file with the emails of the users.
 This utilized StringWrither to do so.

+I added the functionality to the CampaignsController - Create, that when the form is submitted, it also sends an email to the support team letting them know that their is a new item for them to review.

+I adjusted the Reviews Index page to use the data from the AnalyticsViewModel and made it so that it displayed a list of the products and their average review rating, and then when the product is chosen, it drops down the individual reviews of that product.